UPDATED JUNE 21, 2018

 He is 61 NY, a farmer.
 His wife, Martha Crowder, is 56 CDN.
 There are no children listed.
 He was here in 1850 along with his brother John Wellington Putnam.
 Both are sons of Abijah Putnam.

 He is a son of John Wellington and Minerva Putnam who were here in 1850.
 He is 27 NY, a farmer.
 His wife, Caroline Wheeler, is 24 WI.
 Their son, Omer, is 2 IL.
 There are several others in the household: Stephen's mother, Minerva Scott Putnam, is 70 VT; His brother, Henry H. Putnam, is 21 CDN; and Caroline’s sisters, Mary A. Wheeler 19 WI; Sarah Wheeler 17 WI.
 Stephen will die here June 18, 1879.

 ELIZA PUTNAM Rockford, Winnebago County

 She is 42 NY.
 She is enumerated with the David and Valoria Shedd family.
 She will still be here in 1870.

 HENRY B. PUTNAM Rockford, Winnebago County

 He is 27 VT.
 His wife, Pauline, is 20 NY.
 The children are: Emma 3 or 5 WI and Julia M. 2 IL.
-I have a hunch this is Henry Brown Putnam a son of William Barron Putnam from Vermont.
-That Henry was with his folks in Sauk County Wisconsin in 1850 and near them in Chippewa County Wisconsin in 1870.
-At that time he will have a new wife with some new kids.
+He is Henry Brown Putnam a son of William Barron Putnam from Vermont.
+He was born back in Hyde Park, Vermont on September 12, 1831.
+Henry was with his folks in Sauk County Wisconsin in 1850 and will be near them in Chippewa County Wisconsin in 1870.
+At that time he will have a new wife, Alamantha, with new kids.
+He is here in 1865 probably with Pauline.
 Pauline and these two girls are in Gilpin County Colorado in 1870.